William A. Darity Jr.: University of North Carolina

 After joining the staff in 1983, Darity became the Cary C. Bohamer Professor of Economics and Sociology at the University of North Carolina He taught economics and was a research professor of public policy, African and African-American studies, and economics.
 He directed the economics department's undergraduate honors and graduate studies programs.

 In 2001 he was appointed Director of UNC's Institute of African American Research.
 The institute's stated mission is "to help lead scholarly investigation into all aspects of black life, as well as public and private policies and programs affecting their lives."

 Duke University

-As of 2014, Darity is Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics at Duke University.
-He is the founding director of the Samuel DuBois Cook Center on Social Equity (established 2015).
+From 2014 until his retirement from the school in 2025, Darity was a distinguished professor at Duke University.
+As of 2026, Darity is Samuel DuBois Cook Distinguished Professor Emeritus of Public Policy, African and African American Studies, and Economics at Duke University.
+He is the founding director of the Samuel DuBois Cook Center on Social Equity (established 2015), now the Samuel DuBois Cook Center.

 Publications

 Darity has published more than 250 articles in professional journals, including the American Economic Review, the Journal of Economic Perspectives, the Journal of Economic Literature, The Review of Black Political Economy, the Journal of Economic Behavior and Organization, the American Sociological Review, the Journal of Socio-Economics, and the Journal of Human Resources.
 His research has also been featured on National Public Radio and PBS.
 He has made editorial contributions to news outlets including the New York Times, the Washington Post, the Philadelphia Inquirer, the Philadelphia Tribune, the Boston Globe, Bloomberg, the Los Angeles Times, and Black Star News.
 In 2008, Darity was editor-in-chief of the International Encyclopedia of the Social Sciences.